tensorflow/docs/site/en/community/documentation.md

 * Where the documentation is located.
 * How to make conformant edits.

-You can view TensorFlow documentation at [tensorflow.org](https://www.tensorflow.org), and you can view and edit the raw files at the corresponding paths in [the `site/en` directory](https://github.com/tensorflow/docs/tree/master/site/en).
+You can view TensorFlow documentation on https://www.tensorflow.org, and you can view and edit the raw files at the corresponding paths in [the `site/en` directory](https://github.com/tensorflow/docs/tree/master/site/en).